polterguy/polterguy.github.io/tutorials/hyperlambda-hello-world/index.md

 ![Passing in arguments to Hyperlambda endpoints](https://servergardens.files.wordpress.com/2020/09/explicit-arguments.png)

-You can now add arguments to your file, by for instance pasting the following into your query parameters textbox.
+You can now add arguments to your HTTP endpoint, by for instance pasting the following into your query parameters textbox.

 ```
 name=Thomas&age=25